Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed May 2019

-As architects, we have a responsibility to cities and the people who occupy them.
-In this 75-minute course filmed live at AIA Seattle’s 2019 Housing Forum, Lorcan O’Herhily, FAIA, passionately illustrates how his projects serve as a social act--a tool for engaging in politics, economics, aesthetics, and smart, sustainable growth.
+Lorcan O’Herlihy passionately illustrates how his architecture can serve as a social act--a tool for engaging in politics, economics, aesthetics, and smart, sustainable growth.
 Lorcan shows how his firm’s recent work creating affordable, high-density housing promotes equity, human interaction and cultural evolution.

 Presenter: